the-real-tokai/macuahuitl/temo.md

-                        a background <rect> to the SVG output --hue-shift FLOAT     amount to rotate an imaginary color wheel before looking up new colors (in degrees)  [:15.0]
+                        a background <rect> to the SVG output --hue-shift FLOAT     amount to rotate an imaginary color wheel before looking up new colors (in degrees)  [:15.0] --hue-shift-line FLOAT
+                        separate hue shift for continuous lines; if not passed `--hue-shift' applies too --best-path-width FLOAT
+                        show the best (aka the longest) path through the maze and set width of its marker line

 Output:
   -o FILENAME, --output FILENAME